 The best prevention to keep your home free and clear of secondhand smoke is simple: don’t smoke indoors.
 However, there are a few other ways that can help eliminate tobacco smoke contaminants from the air:

-1. Best AC Filters for Smokers
+1. HEPA Filters for Your AC

 There is no such thing as an AC filter for smokers.
 However, if you have no plans to quit smoking, you could reduce the pollution caused by cigarette smoke by installing a HEPA filter on your AC as well.
 The reason they’re so beneficial is that they trap air pollutants other air filters typically don’t catch.
 This includes some (albeit, not all) tobacco pollutants.